 "I...I wouldn't have expected you to, Booth."

 He takes one of her hands in his.
 "No. You wouldn't have.
 And you know what, Bones, that's what makes you you.
-You wouldn't have blamed me, even if he had gone down to the electric chair.
-Although you would have every right to.
+You wouldn't have blamed me, even if he had gone to Death Row.
+Although you would have had every right to.
 I arrested him, for-"

 "I don't blame you for that!
 You had no-"